Peru, Indiana: Highways

+Indiana State Road 19 passes through the center of Peru on Chili Avenue, North Benton Street, East Main Street, and South Broadway.
+It leads north 8 mi to Chili and southeast 14 mi to Amboy.
+State Road 124 (East Riverside Drive) leads east from South Peru 27 mi to Mount Etna.

+Rail

-The town had been stop on Wabash Railroad trains between St. Louis and Detroit.
+Peru was a stop on Wabash Railroad trains between St. Louis and Detroit.
 The last train on that line was the Wabash Cannon Ball in 1971.
 The last Amtrak service was in 1986 when the Chicago–Cincinnati–New York City Cardinal was rerouted out of the town.

+In 2024 the only remaining railroad in Peru is the Norfolk Southern Railway.